Privacy & Security¶

 On Your Nightscout Server¶

-If you configure Nightscout push, your glucose readings are sent to your server.
+If you configure a Nightscout server, Strimma may upload glucose readings to it and may also download readings or treatments from it, depending on the selected mode and enabled features.
 Strimma has no control over data retention on your Nightscout server — that's configured on the server side.

 Network Communication¶